 Every condominium association should have an operating budget.
-Most Bylaws of a condominium association will require that a budget be prepared by the board and presented to the owners at the annual meeting for approval.
-The operating budget is an essential tool that is used to determine what the condo fees per unit are going to be.
-The operating budget will
+Most condominium association bylaws require a budget to be prepared by the board and presented to the owners at the annual meeting for approval.
+A budget is an essential tool used to determine what the condo fees per unit are going to be.

-A well prepared operating budget is a great tool that can be used as a guide for the board all year long.
-The actual operating results of the association should be compared to the budget every month to determine where they need to focus their attention on.
-The association’s property manager or accountant can be utilized to help the board in preparing a budget if needed.
+A well-prepared operating budget is a great tool that can be used as a guide for the board all year long.
+The association’s actual operating results should be compared to the budget every month to determine where they need to focus their attention.
+The association’s property manager or accountant can help the board in preparing a budget if needed.